Discovery on Blackbeard's ship suggests he may have been an avid reader

 Archaeologists from Florida-based research firm Intersal Inc. uncovered the vessel in 1996.
 It was shipwrecked in North Carolina, where it is believed that the ship's crew engaged in fierce battle in 1718 with volunteers from the British Royal Navy who killed Blackbeard.

-The papers — the largest of which was the size of a quarter — were discovered in May 2016, the The Associated Press reported.
+The papers — the largest of which was the size of a quarter — were discovered in May 2016, Kenyon said.
 But the conservators sent them off to a specialist for examination.
 The process took more than a year to yield results.

 Blackbeard captured a French slave ship called La Concorde in 1717 and renamed it the Queen Anne's Revenge, according to QAR.
 It would become the ship that battled the Royal Navy and suffered shipwreck.